 First, look for repeating shapes and lines.
 This could include anything from the branches of a tree to the ripples in a body of water.
 Second, pay attention to light and shadow.
-The way light falls on a scene can create exciting contrasts between light and dark.
-Finally, don't be afraid to get up close.
+How light falls on a scene can create exciting contrasts between light and dark.
+Finally, don’t be afraid to get up close.
 Sometimes the best patterns are hiding in plain sight.
 You can reveal an entirely new world of designs by zooming in on details.

 In nature, look for repetitions in the shapes of leaves, tree branches, or rocks.
 Or pay attention to how light falls on a rippling body of water.
 By framing your shot carefully, you can create an abstract composition that highlights the beauty of natural forms.